How to Grow Hydrangeas

 A mix and match of both to yield a balanced soil pH

-How to approach shade.
-When growing hopheads and lacecaps, it's important to find an area where the sun still penetrates but can provide enough shade to shield it from ever getting more than 30 minutes to an hour of direct sun penetration.
-This doesn't mean to plant the hydrangea in complete shade, either.
-Hydrangeas do not do well in FULL SHADE.
-To achieve complete shade would be to plant it under a very large oak tree where very little light can penetrate, this will hinder the plant and cause it to under develop its clusters of blooms, if not possibly kill the plant over the years.
+When growing mopheads and lacecaps, it's important to find an area where the sun still penetrates but can provide enough shade to shield it from ever getting more than 30–60 minutes of direct sun exposure a day.
+This doesn't mean to plant the hydrangea in complete shade, though.
+No hydrangeas do well in full shade.
+If placed in complete shade, hydrangeas will under-develop their clusters of blooms and possibly die in a few years.

 How to Plant Hydrangeas

-Planting a hydrangea plant is simple.
-When ready to plant find an area that will allow the plant to grow to its maximum size of a possible 4 feet by 4 feet.
-Some maybe larger; therefore, adjust to the plant.
-Dig a hole that is the same depth of the root ball that it came in.
-The surface of the current soil surface in the container will and can serve as a level to show where to bury up to.
+The best time to plant hydrangeas is in early summer or late fall.
+Find an area that will allow the plant to grow to at least 4' x 4', though some might grow a bit larger.
+Dig a hole that is the same depth of the root ball that the plant came in.
+The current soil surface level in the container can serve as an indicator of where to bury it up to in the soil.

 Soil composition is also important.
-Do not plant in clay as this retains an overabundance of water and can lead to root rot which can kill your hydrangea.
-Do a test, dig a 1 foot hole into the ground where said hydrangea will be planted.
-Fill the hole with water and let the water stand.
-If the water completely disappears within 15 minutes, the soil is good enough to plant because it is well drained.
-Anything that will take over 30 minutes to an hour will be too compact and may do harm to your hydrangea.
+Do not plant in clay, as this retains an overabundance of water and can lead to root rot that can kill your hydrangeas.
+Conduct a test by digging a 1 foot hole into the ground where said hydrangea will be planted.
+Fill the hole with water, and let the water stand.
+If the water completely disappears within 15 minutes, the soil is good enough to plant.
+Any spot that takes more than 30 minutes to drain will be too compact and may do harm to your hydrangea.

-Watering a plant should be done religiously regardless if the plant is in a container or in the ground.
-However, when it's in the ground mother nature will help out with the occasional rain possibly 5-6 days out of the month, depending on were you live.
-With hydrangeas, it's important to know how much water it's getting.
-As hardy as these plants are, they are rather fussy when it comes to water intake.
+Watering should be done religiously regardless of whether the plant is in a container or in the ground.
+As hardy as these plants are, however, they are rather fussy when it comes to water intake.
 Hydrangeas like moist soil, but not drenched soil.
-If their flowers are exposed to wind, direct sun, or heat, it will dry out their flowers considerably.
-To defend against that, the plant itself will need quite a bit of water intake.
+If their flowers are exposed to wind, direct sun, or heat, they will dry out considerably.
+To defend against that, the plant itself will need quite a bit of water.

-If possible, install a drip system so the soil is kept moist rather than overhead watering.
-Overhead watering can cause lots of pests and diseases that hydrangeas are prone to get due to wet leaves.
-Drip systems also use up less water in the long run and they keep the soil directly under the plant moist rather than stay on the leaves that can evaporate.
+If possible, install a drip system (instead of overhead watering), so the soil is kept moist.
+Overhead watering can cause lots of pests and diseases from the wet leaves.
+Drip systems also use up less water in the long run.
+They keep the soil directly under the plant moist, rather than staying on the leaves and eventually evaporating.

 It's wise to water the plants once a week deeply so that the water is fully absorbed from about 9–10 inches beneath the soil surface.
 During times of considerable drought, it's wise to water twice a week to ensure maximum soil moisture.

-To ensure maximum soil moisture retention, it's advised to apply mulch to the base of the shrub to ensure effective water retention.
-However, applying mulch will require an adjusted watering schedule to ensure the soil does not get over saturated so root can rot.
+It's also advised to apply mulch to the base of the shrub to ensure effective water retention.
+However, applying mulch will require an adjusted watering schedule to ensure that the soil does not get oversaturated and to prevent root rot.

-- If root rot is apparent in the flowers, leaves will show a considerable sign as well.
-Because there have been some damage to the roots, leaves can turn yellow rather than its rich dark green hue.
+If root rot is apparent in the flowers, leaves will show a considerable sign as well.
+Because there has been some damage to the roots, leaves can turn yellow rather than their rich, dark green hue.
 Defoliation is also a sign of overwatering.

-If successful, take the stem and leave it in the container of soil for a month or two to establish roots.
-Wait until planting season, which is in either early summer or late fall, then place the whole plant into the ground.
-It is best to get cuttings in early summer so the new cuttings can get established and mature so they can survive the winter better.
-As it takes time to propagate, early summer provides the best amount of time for trial and error before the first frost comes.
+If successful, take the stem and leave it in a container of soil for a month or two to establish roots.
+Wait until planting season, then place the whole plant into the ground.
+It is best to get cuttings in early summer, so the new cuttings can get established and mature.
+This will help them survive the winter better.
+As it takes time to propagate, early summer provides the best amount of time for trial-and-error before the first frost comes.